BudgieInWA/arg-minigames/README.md

 - `start` server -> client: start sending events as they happen

-- `stop` server -> client: stop sending event as they happen
+- `end` server -> client: stop sending event as they happen

 - `event` client -> server: an event occurred
     - `type` string: the event type